Proposed Seattle Vacant Building Demolition Bill Could Cost City Up to $500K

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal and local recovery efforts in areas affected by a severe winter storm and straight-line winds from December 25-27, 2023.
+FEMA has issued a Major Disaster Declaration for the state of New Hampshire to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from January 9-14, 2024.
 The following counties have been approved for assistance:

 Public Assistance: